tchannagiri/DSBplot/README.md

 ## Introduction

-This tool is intended to allow processing and visualizing high-throughput sequencing data obtained for the purpose of studying double-strand break (DSB) repair due to the nonhomologous end-joining (NHEJ) repair mechanism.
+This `DSBplot` software is intended to allow processing and visualizing high-throughput sequencing data obtained for the purpose of studying double-strand break (DSB) repair due to the nonhomologous end-joining (NHEJ) repair mechanism.
 The accompanying article can be found at LINK.
 This protocol was original used in the study Jeon et al. ([link](https://doi.org/10.1101/2022.11.01.514688)) for studying DSB repair in human cells.
 That publication contains several examples of the graphs in the supplementary figures, as well as a discussion of insights gained from the resulting figures.

-The overall functionality of the package is to (1) preprocess DNA-seq reads that have been obtained from DSB (double-strand break) repair experiments; (2) quantify the variations (insertions, deletions, and substitutions) near the DSB site using sequence alignment; (3) visualize the resulting variations using two types of visualizations: *sequence graphs* and *variation histograms*.
+The overall functionality of the package is to:
+  1. Preprocess DNA-seq reads that have been obtained from DSB (double-strand break) repair experiments.
+  2. Quantify the variations (insertions, deletions, and substitutions) near the DSB site using sequence alignment.
+  3. Visualize the resulting variations using two types of figures: *sequence graphs* and *variation histograms*.

 The expected inputs are DNA-seq libraries that have been treated in a very specific manner to properly allowing infering the variation with alignments.
 For a more detailed description of the expected input, see section [Commands](#commands) and the publication associated with this software (LINK).

 ## Citation

-If you use this software, please use the following citation:
+If you use this software, please use the citation:

 XXX